Vinnie Colaiuta: Career

-By the end of the 1980s he was living the busy life of a studio musician, recording albums, doing TV and film work during the day, and playing clubs at night.
+By the end of the 1980s he was recording albums, TV and film work during the day, and playing clubs at night.
 In addition to pop acts, he has worked with jazz musicians Herbie Hancock, Chick Corea, Buell Neidlinger, and the Buddy Rich Big Band.

 In 1990, Colaiuta got a phone call from Sting, flew to England, and won the audition to become a member of his band.
-He remained with Sting for much of the 1990s, touring and recording the albums Ten Summoner's Tales (1993), Mercury Falling (1996), Brand New Day (1999) and Sacred Love (2003).
+The drummer auditions were held in the studio during the mixing for Sting's album The Soul Cages.
+According to the band's guitarist, Dominic Miller, they held auditions daily for two or three weeks with many talented drummers, including big names like Mark Brzezicki, only for Colaiuta to win the position "in about four seconds" of playing, elaborating that "It wasn't because he was fast or impressive; it was just correct."
+Colaiuta remained with Sting for much of the 1990s, touring and recording the albums Ten Summoner's Tales (1993), Mercury Falling (1996), Brand New Day (1999) and Sacred Love (2003).
+In 1994, Colaiuta released his debut solo album.

 On November 12, 2016, he played with Sting in the first concert to be held at the Bataclan in Paris since the terrorist attack a year earlier.

-In 1994, he released his debut solo album.
 He has won over fifteen Drummer of the Year awards from Modern Drummer magazine's annual reader polls.
 These include ten awards in the "Best Overall" category.